gil--/Shopify-Developer-Training-Plan/README.md

 1. Know how to create a development environment.
 [1](https://help.shopify.com/en/partners/dashboard/managing-stores/development-stores)

-2. Understand the limitations of a development store including the use of the Bogus Payment Gateway [2](https://help.shopify.com/en/partners/dashboard/managing-stores/test-orders-in-dev-stores#testing-using-shopifys-bogus-gateway)
+2. Understand the limitations of a development store including the use of the Bogus Payment Gateway.
+[2](https://help.shopify.com/en/partners/dashboard/managing-stores/test-orders-in-dev-stores#testing-using-shopifys-bogus-gateway)

 3. Know how to utilize ThemeKit to sync your local development theme with the Shopify sandbox store.
 [3](https://shopify.github.io/themekit),[4](https://www.shopify.com/partners/blog/95401862-3-simple-steps-for-setting-up-a-local-shopify-theme-development-environment)